Redecorating/archinstall-mbp/README.md

 A profile for [python-archinstall](https://github.com/archlinux/archinstall), that installs drivers and packages for T2 Macs.

-This branch is bleeding edge, I may or may not have tested it.

 ## Usage
 1. If you are not on a MacBookPro15,4 (13-inch, 2019, Two Thunderbolt 3 ports),
    in MacOS, run `ioreg -l | grep RequestedFiles`.
 Make sure you can refer to the